noahdotpy/mytoolbox/README.md

 #### Secure boot

-After you have installed from the ISO succesfully you will need to use the password `universalblue` to enroll the secure boot key.
+After you have installed from the ISO successfully you will need to use the password `universalblue` to enroll the secure boot key.

 ### Switching from a Fedora Atomic image